SpringBoard0811/Unified-Military-Analytics-and-Comparison/Milestone-2/README.md

  /
  'clean_military_data'[total_manpower]

 ---

 ### 💰 Budget-to-GDP Ratio

-Represents the proportion of a country’s economic output allocated to defense spending.
+This KPI indicates the percentage of a country's economic output that is allocated to defense expenditure.

 **Formula**

 Budget-to-GDP Ratio =
 'clean_military_data'[defense_budget] / 'clean_military_data'[gdp]

 ---

 ### 🌐 Power Index Rank Gap

-Measures the difference between a country's military power ranking and the top-ranked nation.
+This metric determines the difference between a country’s military ranking and the highest-ranked nation in the dataset.

 **Formula**